Gizmo Varillas: 2021–2024: Collaborations and screen composing

-In 2022, Varillas worked with Grammy award-winning producer and engineer Noah Georgeson on his song 'A New Dawn'.
-In the same year, Varillas composed the music for the BBC documentary Transfer: The Fate of Emiliano Sala and the podcast Transfer: The Emiliano Sala Story about the mysterious disappearance and death of Argentine professional footballer Emiliano Sala.
-Varillas' song Freedom For A Change was also part of the Netflix original film I Used To Be Famous (2022) soundtrack.
+In 2022, Varillas worked with Grammy Award-winning producer and engineer Noah Georgeson on the single "A New Dawn".
+He also composed the score for the BBC podcast series Transfer: The Emiliano Sala Story, and its documentary companion Transfer: The Fate of Emiliano Sala, both examining the disappearance and death of Argentine footballer Emiliano Sala.
+Varillas' song "Freedom for a Change" was included on the soundtrack of the Netflix film I Used to Be Famous (2022).